 To allow the skin enough time to heal between treatments and the body's immune system to flush away ink, we recommend a minimum of six weeks between laser sessions – and eight weeks for darker complexions.
 Stacking the treatments too close together can cause damage and permanent side effects to the skin and doesn't allow the body enough time to remove the ink that was shattered at the most recent session.
 For ideal results, we recommend waiting three months between treatments.

 Ultimately, as a tattoo removal practitioner, you cannot know precisely how many treatments a tattoo will need to be fully removed.
 However, you should assess the patient's tattoo for how easily it should remove.

 We generally suggest speaking in terms of treatment ranges with patients.
-Tattoo removal treatments fit along a bell curve – most patients will need between 5 and 8 treatments, some will see complete removal in 3 or 4, and others may need 10 or more treatments if there is significant scarring or layered tattoos.
+Tattoo removal treatments fit along a bell curve – most patients will need between fine and eight treatments, some will see complete removal in three or four, and others may need 10 or more treatments if there is significant scarring or layered tattoos.
 We suggest telling patients where they are likely to fit along the bell curve based on the unique factors of their tattoo.

 The speed of removal depends on the patient and their tattoo.

 The Kirby-Desai scale is a popular and well-regarded tool for analyzing the number of treatments a tattoo will need for removal.
 The scale accounts for the following factors that affect the rate of removal: